THE ADDAMS FAMILY (1964 - 1966)

 |Compton Wynyates (mansion featured on Silver Spoons) |

 Photo Attribution: Row17 / Compton Wynyates (circa 1983) /

 THAT GIRL (1966 - 1971)

 That Girl starred Marlo Thomas as an an aspiring actress named Ann Marie.
 Ann left her home in the small town of Brewster, New York to launch an acting career in the Big Apple.
-The address of her Manhattan residence was 344 West 78th Street, Apartment 3-D, New York, New York.
-She had a boyfriend named Donald Hollinger (Ted Bessell) who was a magazine writer.
+During the show's first season, there were exterior shots of Ann's Manhattan residence, located off the East River, on the Upper East Side in the former East End Hotel at 78th Street and the FDR Drive.
+She had a boyfriend named Donald Hollinger, who was a magazine writer.